 Alyson Mead attended Boston College, the Slade School of Art in London, and New York University's Tisch School of the Arts.
 She has worked in publishing as an editor and ghostwriter, and in film development at New Line Cinema, Sony Pictures, Village Roadshow, and the Buena Vista Motion Picture Group.
-She has also produced a documentary on mandated medical care, featuring Academy Award-winning actress Susan Sarandon.
-Her plays have been staged at Off-Off Broadway and regional theaters around the country.
+She has also produced a documentary on mandated medical care, featuring Susan Sarandon, and a feature film starring Olympia Dukakis.

 Alyson's fiction, essays and articles have appeared in over forty publications, including Salon, In These Times, Bitch, BUST, Whole Life Times, Punk Planet, MSN, The Sun, AOL's That's Fit, Tapestry, Stylus, Clackamas Literary Review, and the New York Daily News, among others.
 She's received the Columbine Award for Screenwriting, the Roy W. Dean Filmmaking Grant, and awards from Writer’s Digest, Indie Excellence, Writers Block and USA Book News, and is also the bestselling author of four books, including Searching for Sassy: An L.A.
 Phone Psychic's Tales of Life, Lust & Love, which is being developed for television by the producers of USA Network's PSYCH.